nasifimtiazohi/stack-miner/README.md

   --start START         Index of the page of results to start parsing from.
   --stop STOP           Index of the page of results to stop parsing to.
 ```
-Example that scrapes just the first page:
+Example that scrapes the first two pages:

 ```
 python miner.py -b firefox fedora https://retrace.fedoraproject.org/faf/reports/?order_by=count&associate=__None&first_occurrence_daterange=&component_names=&last_occurrence_daterange=2017-05-22%3A2017-06-20&offset={} test.csv --start 0 --stop 40